kaelkkd/reservation-system/README.md

 # Reservation API

 A RESTful API for managing reservations of rooms, places, and buildings.

-The API is built with Django REST Framework, supports JWT authentication, uses Redis caching for location data, and comes with an interactive Swagger documentation.
+The API is built with Django REST Framework, supports JWT authentication, uses Redis for caching, Celery for background tasks, and provides interactive Swagger documentation.
-Currently, it runs on an SQLite database (default development setup).
+At the moment, the default development database is SQLite (with plans to migrate to PostgreSQL).

 ---